Gowtham0404/JD-project/README.md

 i have used logging format at this place to return none

-import the json_to_spacy, input and output part name ...
+import the json_to_spacy, input and output file part name ...

 ##import random: